-Models like CRISPR-Cas9 -as 'models for' play a prominent role in molecular biology.
+Models like CRISPR-Cas9 - as 'models for' - play a prominent role in molecular biology.
 Biologists, by reasoning on them, develop new ways of manipulating biological entities, which are then used to investigate phenomena that were at first inaccessible.
 The history of molecular biology is replete with such examples.
-For instance, the model of reverse transcriptase in 1970 (Temin and Mizutani [1970]) has been used to develop tools for gene cloning.
-As Morange puts it, 'its discovery [...] in fact provided one of the most important tools of genetic engineering' ([1998], p.
-172).
+For instance, the model of reverse transcriptase in 1970 (Temin and Mizutani 1970) has been used to develop tools for gene cloning.
+As Morange puts it, "its discovery (...) in fact provided one of the most important tools of genetic engineering" (1998, p 172).
 Another important example is DNA polymerase which was characterized by Arthur Kornberg in 1955, and then it has been 'repurposed' in many ways, which will be exposed in detail below.

 These examples are related to the importance of experiments in molecular biology.
-In several cases, strategies of discovery in science have been characterized by philosophers of science as (cognitive) strategies for discovering mechanisms (Bechtel and Richardson [2010]).
+In several cases, strategies of discovery in science have been characterized by philosophers of science as (cognitive) strategies for discovering mechanisms (Bechtel and Richardson 2010).
 When it comes to molecular biology, these strategies are instantiated mostly in terms of experiments.
-For instance, to localize causally relevant biological entities in a phenomenon, we need to materially stimulate or inhibit the phenomenon itself (Bechtel and Richardson [2010]; see also interlevel experiments in (Craver [2007])).
-The ideas on intervention and causal relevance elaborated by Woodward (2003) and developed by Craver ([2007]) may apply here, though not completely.
-In molecular biology what count are only actual manipulations and interventions, and not also 'ideal' interventions.
+For instance, to localize causally relevant biological entities in a phenomenon, we need to materially stimulate or inhibit the phenomenon itself (Bechtel and Richardson 2010; see also interlevel experiments in Craver 2007).
+This is related to the observations that Craver does about the idea of intervention and causal relevance as developed by Woodward (2003).
+However, in molecular biology what count are only actual manipulations and interventions, and not also 'ideal'

+interventions.
 The importance of experiments is that they actually (and not possibly) provide a material access into biological systems; only by interpreting the responses of such systems, do we elaborate a mechanistic description of how the system works.
-As just mentioned, in the history of molecular biology (Rheinberger [2007]; Morange [1998]), models have been exploited to elaborate more precise and effective ways of materially manipulating biological phenomena.
+As just mentioned, in the history of molecular biology (Rheinberger 2007; Morange 1998), models have been exploited to elaborate more precise and effective ways of materially manipulating biological phenomena4.
 These in turn could lead in principle to the elaboration of more precise mechanistic models.
 'Models for' are the engine of progress in molecular biology, because they facilitate the possibility of more precise experimental manipulations, which are a prominent means for elaborating explanations.